19th November 2020

 Part One.
 Berlin.
 September 1993

-Shoulder sat down next to Richard, turning the chair around, striding it like a horse, arms waving, fingers pointing, head constantly turning.
+Shoulder sat down next to Richard, turning the chair around, straddling it like a horse, arms waving, fingers pointing, head constantly turning.
 Richard realised that the metal figure hanging outside could well be a self-portrait.

 Both Chris and Silvio, who were also sitting around the table, had trouble containing their laughter.
 It was Chris who finally had to interrupt the artist as he was half-way through a monologue, the subject of which hadn’t yet made itself known,